dszakallas/ldbc_snb_datagen_blogpost/readme.md

 The implementation, shown in pseudocode above, works as follows:

-1. The equivalence keys are mapped to each person and fed into `TotalOrderPartitioner` which maintains an order sensitive partitioning while still trying to emit more or less equal sized groups to keep the data skew low.
+1. The equivalence keys are mapped to each person and fed into `TotalOrderPartitioner` which maintains an order sensitive partitioning whilst still trying to emit more or less equal sized groups to keep the data skew low.
-2. The reducer keys the partitions with its own task id, and a counter variable which has been initialized to zero and incremented on each person, establishing a local ranking inside the group.
+2. The reducer keys the partitions with its own task id and a counter variable which has been initialized to zero and incremented on each person, establishing a local ranking inside the group.
 The final state of the counter (which is the total number of persons in that group) is saved to a separate "side-channel" file upon the completion of a reduce task.
 3. In a consecutive reduce-only stage, the global order is established by reading all of these previously emitted count files in partition numbering order in each reducer and creating an ordered map of each partition number to the corresponding cumulative count of the preceding ones.
 This is done in the setup phase.
 In the `reduce` function, the respective count is incremented and assigned to each person.

 Once this ranking is done, the whole range is sliced up into equally sized blocks, which are processed independently.
 For example, when wiring relationships between persons, only those appearing in the same block are considered.

 ## The migrated version

 Spark provides a `sortBy` function which takes care of the first step above in a single line.
 The gist of the problem remains collecting the partition sizes and making them available in a later step.
-While the MapReduce version uses a side output, in Spark we can collect the partition sizes in a separate job and pass them into the next phase using a broadcast variable.
-The resulting code size is a small fraction of the original one.
+Whilst the MapReduce version uses a side output, in Spark the partition sizes can be colleted in a separate job and passed into the next phase using a broadcast variable.
+The resulting code size is a fraction of the original one.

 # Benchmarks

-Benchmarks were carried out on AWS [EMR](https://aws.amazon.com/emr/).
-I decided to use [`i3.xlarge`](https://aws.amazon.com/ec2/instance-types/i3/) instances in the beginning because of their fast NVMe SSD storage and capable amount of RAM.
+Benchmarks were carried out on AWS [EMR](https://aws.amazon.com/emr/), originally utilising [`i3.xlarge`](https://aws.amazon.com/ec2/instance-types/i3/) instances because of their fast NVMe SSD storage and ample amount of RAM.

-The application parameter `hadoop.numThreads` controls the number of reduce threads in each Hadoop job for the MapReduce version, and the number of partitions in the serialization jobs, in the Spark one.
-I set this to `n_nodes`, i.e. the number of machines, in case of Hadoop as larger values caused the jobs to slow down.
-For the Spark version, however, increasing it to `n_nodes * v_cpu` yielded some speedup.
+The application parameter `hadoop.numThreads` controls the number of reduce threads in each Hadoop job for the MapReduce version and the number of partitions in the serialization jobs in the Spark one.
+This was set to `n_nodes`, i.e. the number of machines, which in the case of Hadoop caused the jobs to slow down at larger values.
+The Spark version, on the other hand, yielded some speedup when increasing it to `n_nodes * v_cpu` .
 The MapReduce results were as follows:

 | SF  | workers | Platform  | Instance Type | runtime (min) | runtime * worker/SF (min) |
 |-----|---------|-----------|---------------|---------------|---------------------------|